Satoshi-Engineering/bitcoinSwitch-gsm-update/README.md

 FYI: GPI: GPIO34-39 can only be set as input mode and do not have software-enabled pullup or pulldown functions.

+### Configuration

+I needed to extend the current bitcoinSwitch config for the LNURL on the display and the gsm network.
+See [elements.json.example](elements.json.example).

 ### Dev Notes

 #### Portal Pin change to 2